Avoiding or Reducing Self-Employment SE Taxes

 Also note that all your $100,000 is being subjected to income taxes.
 This is a common misconception- a lot of business owners believe there is a magical income tax reduction with an S Corp election.
 Not true.
 The only reduction is in self-employment taxes.
-All other tax deductions such as operating expenses, home office expense, mileage, meals and entertainment, etc. are equally deductible with or without an S corporation.
+All other tax deductions such as operating expenses, home office expense, mileage, meals, 401k plans, etc. are equally deductible with or without an S corporation.

 Still not sure or not convinced?
-No problem… please check out Line 4 on Schedule 2 on your 2019 Form 1040 tax return (or Line 57 on Schedule 4 of your 2018 Form 1040 tax return… yup, Schedule 4).
+No problem… please check out Line 4 on Schedule 2 on your 2020 Form 1040 tax return.
 This number reflects the self-employment taxes paid on your business income.